Tsukihime/ApSettingsManager/README.md

 apSettings.setLogJson(logJson);
 ```

+### Advanced Example: Energy Monitor with MQTT

+This [example](https://github.com/Tsukihime/ApSettingsManager/blob/main/examples/Energy_Monitor_with_MQTT/Energy_Monitor_with_MQTT.ino) demonstrates integrating `ApSettingsManager` with an energy monitoring application using MQTT.
+The full implementation can be found in the [EnergyMonitor](https://github.com/Tsukihime/EnergyMonitor) project.

 ## Web Interface

 1. If the device fails to connect to a Wi-Fi network, it starts an access point (default SSID: `ESP WiFI AP`).